errard70101/Data_file_converter/README.md

-# Data_file_converter 1.0
+# Data_file_converter 1.1
-This app can convert your Stata .dta file or Excel .xlsx/.xls file to .csv file with ascii/utf-8 encoding.
+This app can convert your Stata .dta file, Excel .xlsx/.xls file, and Gauss file to .csv file with ascii/utf-8 encoding.

 For now you need Python and according libraries to use it.
 This future version will provide Windows .exe file and Mac .app file.
 ![App phto](https://github.com/errard70101/Data_file_converter/blob/master/app_photo.png)